NCCA/ModernGL/README.md

 [**GLFWTriangleGLEW**](GLFWTriangleGLEW) :- use [GLFW3](https://www.glfw.org/) to create and OpenGL context and GLEW to load extensions.
 This will work under mac, windows and linux as long as SDL2 and GLEW are installed.

+## TODO

-TODO add the libs from here https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library#glLoadGen_.28OpenGL_Loader_Generator.29
+- add the libs from here https://www.khronos.org/opengl/wiki/OpenGL_Loading_Library#glLoadGen_.28OpenGL_Loader_Generator.29
+- investigate EGL
+- Python Demos
+- WebGL simple demo
+- OpenGL ES Demo?